A Modern Black and White Kitchen, Sized Just Right

 After: Creating the “must-haves” list and choosing the contractor

 With a list of must-haves that included a full-size dishwasher and additional storage space, Marc and Steve set out to plan a renovation.
 “Before Sweeten, we weren’t sure how to find a contractor we could trust,” Marc said.
 Posting his project on Sweeten led him to his general contractor.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 After reading through great reviews and discussing the contractor’s past work with Sweeten, he felt confident he was making the right choice and accepted his contractor’s bid.